LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Strategies for simulated predictions

 In Eq.~\ref{eq:SMEFT-expansion} and in the following, we collectively label observable features by $\boldsymbol{x}$ and unobservable (latent) variables by $\boldsymbol{z}$.
-The only exception is the Bjorken scaling variables where we do not break with the convention and denote those by $x_{\textrm{Bjorken},1}$ and $x_{\textrm{Bjorken},2}$ although these are part of~$\boldsymbol{z}$.
-At the parton level, $\boldsymbol{z}_p$ comprises the external partons' four momenta and, generically, the helicity configuration denoted by $h$.
-Whether or not $h$ is considered a part of $\boldsymbol{z}_p$ is a matter of choice with important practical implications for the reweighting-based strategies which we discuss in Sec.~\ref{sec:helicity-reweighting}.
+The only exception is the Bjorken scaling variables, where we maintain the convention and denote them as $x_{\textrm{Bjorken},1}$ and $x_{\textrm{Bjorken},2}$, although these are part of~$\boldsymbol{z}$.
+At the parton level, $\boldsymbol{z}_p$ includes the four-momenta of the external partons and, generically, the helicity configuration denoted by $h$.

+Whether or not $h$ is considered part of $\boldsymbol{z}_p$ is a matter of choice, with important practical implications for the reweighting-based strategies discussed in Sec.~\ref{sec:helicity-reweighting}.
 In the former case, we have